We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-Whole30 is a 30-day (duh) clean-eating plan designed to clean up your eating habits by cutting out certain foods.
+Whole30 is a 30-day (duh) clean-eating plan designed to revamp your eating habits by cutting out certain foods.
 And yes, we’re talking about some foods that are super hard to give up: dairy, sugar, grains, legumes, and alcohol.

 Committing to the Whole30 is breaking up with the booze-filled, dessert-every-night, carb-fueled diet we’ve come to know and love (French fries are vegetables, right?).
 Instead, you’ll be swiping right for clean proteins and veggies.
 Let’s break that down.

 All hail the “yes” list.